 Appearances can be deceiving, though.

-Based on careful surveys, it is now estimated that anywhere from 5 to 300 metric tons of cosmic rock and ice (aka meteoroids) plunge into Earth's atmosphere every day, all travelling at anywhere from 40,000 to 256,000 kilometres per hour when they hit the top of the atmosphere.
+Based on careful surveys, it is now estimated that, on any particular day, anywhere from 5 to 300 metric tons of cosmic rock and ice (aka meteoroids) plunge into Earth's atmosphere, all travelling at anywhere from 40,000 to 256,000 kilometres per hour when they hit the top of the atmosphere.

 If we were able to capture a day's worth of accumulated meteoroids, before they flashed through the sky, we would find that most would be microscopic dust grains and ice crystals.
-They would get larger from there, but as the size increases, you would find fewer and fewer samples, with ones that get up over a metre in size being quite rare.
+Mixed in with all of that microscopic matter would be some larger bits, and the larger the size, the fewer samples there'd be, with ones that get up over a metre in size being quite rare.